The chain control set of discrete-time linear system on the affine two-dimensional Lie group: Preliminaries

-The maximality properties guarantees that if $D \subset D'$ such that $D'$ satisfies the properties $1$ and $2$ of the definition (\ref{defincontrolset}), then $D = D'$.
+The maximality property guarantees that if $D' \supset D$ satisfies conditions $1$ and $2$ of the above definition, then $D' = D$.
 Besides, it is not hard to prove that if two control sets $D$ and $D'$ satisfies $D \cap D' \neq \emptyset$, then $D = D'$.
-The second property above is usually called approximate controllability.
-Sometimes, such property can be weakened, if we consider only "pieces of trajectory", as in the next definition.
+The second property is usually called approximate controllability.
+Such property can be weakened, if we consider only "pieces of trajectory", as in the next definition.